ChiralBehaviors/Ultrastructure/README.md

 If you get an error that user 'core' already exists, you need to drop the database and start from scratch.
 Scroll down to the bottom to see how.

+The default build does do any DB activity, nor tests.
+To run tests, you need to activate the profile “database.active”:

+    $ mvn -P database.active clean install

 Now you can work directly with the database:

     $ cd schema